 Once new photographers wrap their heads around how light direction impacts an image, the next logical step is controlling light.
-And that’s where fill light comes in.
-Fill light in photography isn’t just for flash photography.
+And that’s where fill lighting comes in.
+Fill light in portrait photography isn’t just for flash photography.
 Far from it!
-Natural light photographers use fill light just as much as strobe photographers.
-It’s just different lighting techniques.

 So, for natural light photographers the main light is the sun.
 For flash photographers the key light could be the sun or their flash (either on or off camera), depending on how they use it.
 It could also be continuous light (such as a ring light or LED light).